Song of Roland: Plot

 The Song of Rolands account of the Battle of Roncesvalles is not supported by history.
 According to Einhard's Vita Karoli Magni from the late eighth century, the attackers were Basques seeking revenge against Charlemagne's army for the looting of Pamplona.
 The following is the depiction in the poem itself, not a historical account.

 Charlemagne's army is fighting the Arab Muslims in Spain.
-They have campaigned for seven years, and the last city standing is Saragossa, held by King Marsile, who is pictured not as a Muslim, but a follower of Mahumet and Apollin.
+They have campaigned for seven years, and the last city standing is Zaragoza, held by King Marsile, who is pictured not as a Muslim, but a follower of Mahumet and Apollin.
 Threatened by the might of Charlemagne's Franks, Marsile seeks advice from his wise man, Blancandrin, who counsels him to conciliate the Emperor, offering to surrender and giving hostages.
 Accordingly, Marsile sends out messengers to Charlemagne, promising treasure and Marsile's conversion to Christianity if the Franks will go back to Francia.

 Charlemagne and his men, tired of fighting, accept his peace offer and select a messenger to Marsile's court.
 The protagonist, Roland, Charlemagne's nephew, nominates his stepfather, Ganelon, as messenger.
 Ganelon, who fears being murdered by the enemy and accuses Roland of intending this, takes revenge by informing the Saracens of a way to ambush the rear guard of Charlemagne's army, led by Roland, as the Franks re-enter Francia through the mountain passes.

 As Ganelon predicted, Roland leads the rear guard, with the wise and moderate Oliver and the fierce Archbishop Turpin.
 The Muslims ambush them at Roncesvalles and the Christians are overwhelmed.
 Oliver pleads with Roland to blow his horn to call for help, but Roland tells him that blowing his horn in the middle of the battle would be an act of cowardice.
 If Roland continues to refuse, Oliver will not let Roland see his sister again whom Roland loves the most.
 However, Archbishop Turpin intervenes and tells them that the battle will be fatal for all of them and so instructs Roland to blow his horn oliphant (an elephant tusk hunting horn) to call for help from the Frankish army.
 The emperor hears the call en route to Francia.
 Charlemagne and his noblemen gallop back even though Count Ganelon tries to trick them.